is dedicated to providing services related to advance

 service will format a legal document that is correctly worded for your local

-Will my wishes be honored if I am not in my country/state/province of
+Will my wishes be honoured if I am not in my country/state/province of

-The law on honoring an advance directive from one country, state or province
+The law on honouring an advance directive from one country, state or province

 to another is unclear.
 However, because an advance directive specifies your

-wishes regarding medical and financial care, it may be honored wherever you are,
+wishes regarding medical and financial care, it may be honoured wherever you are,

 if you make it known that you have an advance directive.
 But if you spend a